Starring Dick Van Patten as Tom Bradford (the fictionalized version of Braden), the show focused on Bradford and his eight children.

-Although declining ratings spelled the end for the show in 1981, it remained popular enough to spawn two reunion movies, which aired in 1987 and 1989.
+Although declining ratings spelled the end for the regular TV show as it entered the ’80s, it remained popular enough to spawn two reunion movies, which aired in 1987 and 1989.

 Eight is Enough’s fantasy family